adysingh5711/ExamDuty/README.md

 ---

-Built with ❤️ for efficient exam duty management at IIIT Raichur.
+Built with ❤️ for efficient exam duty management at IIIT Ranchi.